roland-burke/rollogger/README.md

 ![screenshot](https://user-images.githubusercontent.com/56251366/153861030-fd9dbf27-d502-425c-a7cf-59b2597942ea.png)

 ## Documentation
-In addition to the main log functions there are other Functions to interact with the logger:
+Here is an overview of all functions of the logger:

 | Syntax      | Description |
 | ----------- | ----------- |